yiwei51/brand_dataset/README.md

   link to image: https://www.instagram.com/p/B3LoSw8pPgV/

-  tags are split by ',' tags are encoded by utf-8
+  tags are split by ',' tags are url encoded.

 ## Citation